-All women should be aware of their risk for breast cancer; it can affect women of every age, race, and ethnic group.
-However, the rates of developing and dying from breast cancer vary among various racial and ethnic groups.
+All women should be aware of their risk for breast cancer.
+It can affect women of every age, race, and ethnic group.
+However, the rates of developing and dying from breast cancer vary among different racial and ethnic groups.

-According to the National Cancer Institute, white, non-Hispanic women have the highest overall incidence rate for breast cancer among U.S. racial/ethnic groups, while native Americans and native Alaskans have the lowest rate.
+According to the National Cancer Institute, white, non-Hispanic women have the highest overall incidence rate for breast cancer among U.S. racial/ethnic groups.
+Native Americans and native Alaskans have the lowest rate.
 Among women ages 40-50, African-American women have a higher incidence of breast cancer than white women.
-African-American women also have the highest death rate from breast cancer; native Americans and native Alaskans, along with Asian-American women, have the lowest death rate.
+African-American women also have the highest death rate from breastcancer.
+Native Americans and native Alaskans, along with Asian-American women, have the lowest death rate.

-Several factors have been found to impact the breast cancer incidence and death rates among racial and ethnic groups.
-Differences in certain lifestyle behaviors -- such as diet, exercise, smoking and alcohol use -- can influence the risk of many diseases, including heart disease and breast cancer.
+Several factors have been found to affect the breastcancer incidence and death rates among racial and ethnic groups.
+Differences in certain lifestyle behaviors -- such as diet, exercise, smoking, and alcohol use -- can influence the risk of many diseases, including heart disease and breast cancer.

 The higher death rate from breast cancer among African American women has been linked to the stage, or extent, of the cancer at the time of diagnosis.
-Studies show that African-American women tend to seek treatment when their cancer is in a more advanced, less treatable stage.
+Studies show that African-American women tend to seek treatment when their cancers are more advanced and there are less treatment options.

 In addition, a higher percentage of African-Americans and Hispanics lack a usual source of health care, such as a primary care provider.
 Having a primary care provider increases the chance that a person will receive appropriate preventive care -- including routine check-ups and screenings -- that can detect disorders at an early stage.

 There also are various factors that may contribute to the lower rates of routine and preventive health care among minority populations, including:

 Socioeconomic factors.
 These include income level, lack of transportation, and lack of access to health insurance or health care facilities, including screening programs.